electric-eloquence/gulp/docs/recipes/delete-files-folder.md

 gulp.task('clean:mobile', function() {
   return del([
     'dist/report.csv',
-    // here we use a globbing pattern to match everything inside the `mobile` folder 'dist/mobile/**/*',
+    // Here we use a globbing pattern to match everything inside the `mobile` folder.
+    'dist/mobile/**/*',
-    // we don't want to clean this file though so we negate the pattern '!dist/mobile/deploy.json'
+    // We don't want to clean this file though so we negate the pattern.
+    '!dist/mobile/deploy.json'
   ]);
 });